 For more tips, visit our guide to cheap theatre tickets.

 There’s never any need to pay full price at a restaurant chain.
 There’s always some sort of offer on somewhere.
 The best way to keep on top of the deals is to sign up for newsletters from your favourite chains.
 Alternatively, use voucher sites like vouchercloud.com or vouchercodes.co.uk, where there are endless deals.

 You can get great deals at fancy restaurants too.
 OpenTable is a useful place to start, because it has special offers at restaurants throughout the UK.
 It’s also worth considering going to lunch rather than dinner, where set menus can be a real bargain.

 If you don’t want to spend anything at all, have a look at the freebies available through your supermarket loyalty cards.
 Sometimes you can swap points for four times the value to spend in some chains, which will go far further than you think.
 Check out our guide to eating for free for more freebie ideas.

 If looking fabulous is part of any night out, then you can save a fortune by shopping online.
 Sign up to the newsletters from your favourite brands – which will often give you an introductory discount and will alert you to any sales.
 You should also search the ‘clearance’ sections of the website for hidden bargains.

 You can get big-name brands at sample sale prices with certain special fashion websites.
-By signing up to Koodos you can get early access to amazing sales on top designers.
+By setting an alert on Lyst you can snap up designer bargain before anyone else.
 So if you love your Balenciaga handbags and Jimmy Choo shoes, visit the website and sign up to the alerts to be the first in line to save hundreds on designer gear.

-At Catwalk to Closet there are designer brands with huge reductions (and we mean huge).
+At the Real Real there are designer brands with huge reductions (and we mean huge).
 Again you can simply browse the items on the site – or sign up to the members’ club for exclusive offers and preview sales.